 There are no specific prerequisites to taking the course.
-The course is intended for people needing to develop their understanding of and expertise in the principles of business change and for those wishing to take the accredited BCS examination, Foundation Certificate in Business Change.
+The course is intended for people needing to develop their understanding of and expertise in the principles of business change, particularly IT enabled business change.

-Session 1 – Business Change Principles
+Module 1 – Business Change Principles

-We then provide an overview of a life cycle for business change.
+- An overview of a life cycle for business change.
 The stages of this life cycle are examined in detail during the remainder of the course.

-Finally the session considers the various stakeholders involved in a business change project.
+- Typical stakeholders involved in a business change project.

-Session 2 – Business and IT Alignment
+Module 2 – Business and IT Alignment

 We consider the importance of aligning the business and IT strategies and look at techniques to achieve this goal.
 In so doing, we examine how internal and external influences as well as cultures, local and international, affect an organisation’s strategy and the way in which a commercial organisation will choose to compete.

-Session 3 – Business improvement definition
+Module 3 – Business improvement definition

-This session describes how an holistic approach to business analysis can help to identify business improvements.
+The lessons cover how an holistic approach to business analysis can help to identify business improvements.

 Specific techniques studied include systems thinking, gap analysis, requirements elicitation and analysis and creating a business case.

-Session 4 – Business design
+Module 4 – Business design

-Session 5 – Business change implementation
+Module 5 – Business change implementation

-Session 6 – Benefits Management and Realisation
+Module 6 – Benefits Management and Realisation